 Act 146 amends Pennsylvania’s PFA statute to allow courts to include companion animals in protection orders.
-A judge can now prohibit the abuser from harming, threatening, attempting to harm, or having contact with the victim’s pets.
-The court can also grant temporary possession of companion animals to the victim.
+Under 23 Pa.C.S. § 6108(a)(9.1), a judge can now direct the abuser to refrain from possessing, contacting, transferring, or relocating the victim’s companion animal, and from contacting any person sheltering it.
+The court can also grant the victim possession of the companion animal.

-This means that when a victim petitions for a PFA order, they can request protections for their animals as part of the same proceeding.
-There is no need for a separate action.
+When a victim petitions for a PFA order, they can request protections for their animals in the same proceeding.
+No separate action is needed.

 For practitioners, the change is straightforward.
-When preparing a PFA petition for a client who has companion animals, include a request for the court to award possession of the animals and prohibit the respondent from contact with or harm to the animals.
+When preparing a PFA petition for a client with companion animals, include a request for the court to award possession of the animals and prohibit the respondent from contacting or harming them.
 The evidentiary threshold is the same as for other PFA relief.

 If you need a Protection from Abuse order in Bucks County, contact our office for assistance.